MoonPoet/xaprb-src/content/blog/2017/male-fear-of-false-accusations-is-irrational.md

 Times](https://www.nytimes.com/2017/10/09/upshot/as-sexual-harassment-scandals-spook-men-it-can-backfire-for-women.html)
 article:

 > Some tech investors have taken similar steps.
-"A big chill came across Silicon Valley in the wake of all these stories, and people are hyperaware and scared of behaving wrongly, so I think they’re drawing all kinds of parameters," said a venture capitalist who spoke anonymously for the same reason.
+"A big chill came across Silicon Valley in the wake of all these stories, and people are hyperaware and scared of behaving wrongly, so I think they're drawing all kinds of parameters," said a venture capitalist who spoke anonymously for the same reason.
 >
 > Some are avoiding solo meetings with female entrepreneurs, potential recruits and those who ask for an informational or networking meeting.
 >